Arirahmadaya/web-news-app/README.md

 # Web News App

-Web News App is a news aggregator application built with React.js, Tailwind CSS, Redux, and React Router as part of my final individual project for the FGA x Hacktiv8 program.
+The Web News App is a news application built with React.js, Tailwind CSS, Redux, and React Router, utilizing the New York Times (NYTimes) APIs to fetch and display the latest news.
+Developed as part of my final individual project for the FGA x Hacktiv8 program.

 ## Features